apache/cordova-docs/docs/ru/edge/config_ref/images.md

----
+* * *

-license: Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements. Смотрите файл уведомления, распространяется с этой работой за дополнительной информацией относительно авторского права собственности.
-ASF лицензии этот файл вам под лицензией Apache версии 2.0 ("Лицензия"); Вы не можете использовать этот файл за исключением в соответствии с лицензией.
+license: Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
+See the NOTICE file distributed with this work for additional information regarding copyright ownership.
+The ASF licenses this file to you under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

            http://www.apache.org/licenses/LICENSE-2.0